 Using census data as a guide, I'm working with ratios regarding gender, age, race and household income to roughly represent the demographics of the city.
 Each portrait is painted to express what truths they have to share at that moment – to tell a touch of their story, of themselves and what they see.

 “I needed to really change and get grounded more as the scary realities and all the dystopian novels I've read are true now, and getting a dose of reality. but not losing my light still, I mean that's what's going out.
 My beliefs are gone, my lightness is gone and... 'cuz it's so hard to find that now that I know and see everything.
-But I know it's gotta come back, like it has to, or I'm gonna kill myself – it's so dark.
-And I know that I need to help right now.
-There's no other option.
-I can't just do massage and “make people feel good.”
-I have to do the nitty gritty stuff.
-I'm trying to find out how.
-'Cuz if I keep going down this sad spiral of reality I won't be able to get back out.”
+But I know it's gotta come back, like it has to, or I'm gonna kill myself – it's so dark.”

 In Cottage Grove, or in any city, we live together, yet we are individual.
 There is a bit of everyone in each of us, and at the same time, there is no one like us in all the world.
 Perhaps in looking at this “portrait” of a city, of folks living together, people from different socioeconomic classes, different beliefs, and viewpoints, we can discover some beautiful secrets about society and humanity, and amazingly, ourselves.

-"Garden of People, A Portrait of Cottage Grove" is live on Kickstarter until May 31, 2021.
+"Garden of People, A Portrait of Cottage Grove" Kickstarter campaign ended on May 31 after getting funded in only four days!
+You can still pre-order a copy of the book until July 1.
 To read more about this project, visit The Sentinel, The Chronicle and, Free For All News for some great articles and to see how the project has evolved over time.
 For upcoming dates and the latest info, subscribe to my newsletter!
 Thank you for your support.